 Climate and Intergroup Relations

 Programmatic efforts designed to improve campus climate for students at all levels, staff and faculty are essential to this indicator.
 Further, attention is paid to the level of engagement and perceptions and satisfaction with treatment and about the climate.
-Components included in Climate and Intergroup Relations are: type and quality of group interactions; perceptions of the institution (climate, commitment, fairness); and quality of experience/engagement on campus, satisfaction.

 - Make use of IUPUI’s rich assessment history and capacity by benchmarking current perceptions of campus climate and study for improvement every 4 years